AmDeep/Capstone_Project3_AzureML_Nanodegree/README.md

 ## Deployment & Endpoint Results
 ***
 Using Azure ACI, a webservice can be deployed as seen from the images below where we define sample values for the all inputs(from D1 to D1776).
 This input data is converted to a JSON format and dumped.
-In the endpoint.py file, we set the content type and
+In the endpoint.py file, we set the content type and fill in the Scoring URI obtained from the ACI webservice model deployment.
+Once the respective model endpoint has a healthy status, we can then send sample inputs to test out the output through two separate methods:-
+1. By running the endpoint.py file with predefined input sample points.
+2. Creating a sample JSON file and deploying the model on it, in order to compare the true and predicted outputs.
 ![alt text](https://github.com/AmDeep/Capstone_Project3_AzureML_Nanodegree/blob/main/FinalAutoMLFiles/AUTOMLPAGE4.PNG)
 ![alt text](https://github.com/AmDeep/Capstone_Project3_AzureML_Nanodegree/blob/main/FinalAutoMLFiles/AUTOMLPAGE5.PNG)
 ![alt text](https://github.com/AmDeep/Capstone_Project3_AzureML_Nanodegree/blob/main/FinalAutoMLFiles/DEPLOYMENT.PNG)